 Aggie Feral Cat Alliance of Texas

-to be kept in a typical pet home.
-These cats are often born in the
+to be kept as a pet in a typical home.
+These cats are often born in

 Have you seen feral cats on campus?

 At Texas A&M University, colonies of feral or un-owned cats